it-praktyk/New-OutputObject/Help/New-OutputFile.md

 ## PARAMETERS

-### -OutputFileDirectoryPath
+### -ParentPath
-By default output files are stored in subfolder "outputs" in current path
+By default output files are stored in current path

 ```yaml
 Type: String